Keep WSAV News 3 On Your Side

-DIRECTV no longer carries WSAV NEWS 3 ON YOUR SIDE as of July 3.
+SAVANNAH, Ga.
+(WSAV) – DirecTV no longer carries WSAV News 3 On Your Side as of July 3.

+To demand local businesses, like WSAV, be treated fairly in the community, make your voice heard by calling DirecTV at 800-288-2020.

 Q: What other programming could I miss?